zw282/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.
 ![IMG_0308](https://user-images.githubusercontent.com/55099696/132140483-09af3f25-72e1-4716-8ff5-01ede406b47b.jpg)

+**Feedback:**
+We both thought that the “fridge alarm” is a good idea since we both do not pay enough attention to what we have in the fridge.
+We always find out that we run out of groceries but do not have enough time to purchase them the next day.
+It let us know when to purchase groceries ahead!

+## Part B. Act out the Interaction

 \*\***Are there things that seemed better on paper than acted out?**\*\* Light and device placement